 - 1. Have developed knowledge and understanding appropriate to the level of their programme; - 2.
-Have advanced data-handling skills; - 3.
-Have developed core skills in literacy, data analysis, communication and presentation; - 4.
+Have knowledge of computational and statistical methods involved in working with datasets; - 3.
+Have developed advanced skills in literacy, data analysis, communication and presentation; - 4.
 Be able to take responsibility for their academic, career and personal development whilst at Goldsmiths and beyond; - 5.
 Be critical and self-reflective thinkers; - 6.
 Be imaginative and creative and willing to take risks, and where necessary to engage in constructive, informed and critical challenges to economic orthodoxy; - 7.
 Be flexible, adaptable, able to manage change and work effectively in a variety of contexts individually and collaboratively; - 8.
 Be enterprising and resourceful with the knowledge and skills to secure appropriate employment, effectively manage their career and maintain lifetime job satisfaction; - 9.
 Have developed personally in ways which will enrich their lives and encourage them take an active and responsible role in public life equipped with an awareness of broader world issues and a sense of their own role as a world citizen.
 In particular, we will encourage all of our students to respect and value diversity.

-This degree equips you with an array of skills that will help you stand out in the marketplace and launch your career.
+This degree equips you with highly sought-after skills that will help you stand out in the marketplace and launch your career.
 Through our modules you will learn economic theory and application, and practice your skills in writing, presenting and data analysis.